MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-use-custom-settings.md

   The scripts must be uploaded to the Microsoft Intune admin center before you create a compliance policy.
 You select the script when you’re configuring a policy to support custom settings.

 After you deploy custom compliance settings and devices report back, you can view the results alongside the built-in compliance setting details in the Microsoft Intune admin center.
-Custom compliance settings can be used for conditional access decisions in the same way built-in compliance settings are.
+Custom compliance settings can be used for Conditional Access decisions in the same way built-in compliance settings are.
 Together they form a compound rule set, equally affecting the device compliance state.

 ## Prerequisites